 - Lobster clasp with tag connector and two jump rings

 - Needle nose pliers

 - Toothpick & scrap cardboard (to mix the epoxy)

-Before you get started, open up the crimp ends a little, using pliers.
+Before you get started on your DIY nautical knot bracelet, open up the crimp ends a little, using pliers.

 Sneak your second length of cord (also folded in half), under the loop.